Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Introduction

 \subsection{Main Results}

 We develop value iteration-based algorithms to solve in a unified manner different classes of combinatorial zero-sum games with mean-payoff type rewards.
 These algorithms rely on an oracle, evaluating approximately the dynamic programming operator of the game.
 Our main results include universal estimates, providing explicit bounds for the error of approximation of the value, as a function of two characteristic quantities, of a metric nature.
-The first one is the {\em separation} $\sep$, defined as the minimal difference between distinct values induced by (positional) strategies.
-The second one, $R$, is defined in terms the norm of approximate sub and super-optimality certificates.
+The first one is the {\em separation} $\separ$, defined as the minimal difference between distinct values induced by (positional) strategies.
+The second one, $R$, is defined in terms of the norm of approximate sub and super-optimality certificates.
 These certificates are vectors, defined as sub or super-solutions of non-linear eigenproblems.
-For games such that the mean payoff is independent of the initial state, we show that (exact) optimal strategies can be found in a number of calls to the oracle bounded by the ratio $R/\sep$, up to a factor polynomial in the number of states, see \cref{Th:NitsBound,topclass_oracle}.
-We also obtain a similar complexity bound for games in which the mean payoff does depend on the initial state, under additional assumptions.
+For games such that the mean payoff is independent of the initial state, we show that we can decide the winner in $O(R/\separ)$ iterations (\Cref{Th:NitsBound,Th:NitsBound:approx}).
+Morever, an $\epsilon$-approximation of the mean payoff can be computed in $O(R/\epsilon)$ iterations (\Cref{pr:approx_constant_value}).
+Then, for concrete classes of games with finite action spaces, we obtain (exact) optimal strategies in a number of calls to the oracle bounded by the ratio $R/\separ$, up to a factor polynomial in the number of states.\todo[color=red!30]{RK : [previously quoted : see \cref{Th:NitsBound,topclass_oracle,cor-perturb}] Are these the right results to refer to here?
+SG: no, thanks, I changed the discussion and changed the references, check.} More precisely, we provide the two following applications of this principle.